-Your Pack-n-Play will come in handy for the first few years — for sleepovers at Grandma’s, family road trips, hotel stays, even dinner gatherings at friends’ houses.
-They’re useful at home, too – as a bassinet replacement in your bedroom, or to allow baby can nap in different spots in the house.
+Your Pack-n-Play will come in handy in the first few years for sleepovers at Grandma’s, family road trips, hotel stays, even dinner gatherings at friends’ houses.
+They’re useful at home, too, as a bassinet replacement in your bedroom, or to allow baby can nap in different spots in the house.
 Most models are pretty similar; the best ones are lightweight and easy to assemble and disassemble.
 Given that pack-n-plays are really less for playing and more for sleeping, bells and whistles really are not necessary.
 Less is more here.

 Graco invented the category in the 1980s (what did traveling families do with their babies before then??), and this model is as tried and true as they come.
 Its Amazon rating bears this out.